Currently, Sowing Creek Press is accepting submissions for its anthology with a working title: Natural Wonders.

 - Tell your story from your own perspective.
 “As told to” stories are not accepted.

 - Revise your work to get the most from your words.
 Essay lengths will run between 1,200 and 2,000 words.
+If yours runs a little longer or shorter, we’re willing to take a look.

-Writers with accepted stories will be notified in the third quarter of 2017.
+Writers with accepted stories will be notified in or before the third quarter of 2017.
 Rejection letters are typically not sent.
 Please do not contact us about the submission unless you wish to withdraw it for submission to another publisher.
 Those whose essays are accepted will receive a one-time fee of $50 (U.S.), which represents first worldwide rights and covers one year exclusive use by publisher in all forms, whether digital or in print, and use of the work in future editions or online.

 Essays will be collected and edited by Sheri McGregor, M.A., who has authored books including popular hiking guides for the San Diego County area.
-McGregor will also contribute to this thought-provoking volume.
+McGregor will also contribute to this touchy-feely, thought-provoking volume.

 - In the subject line of your email.
 Type: Nature Anthology Submission